danirod/nativeos/README.md

 Issues are still open and covered by the Code of Conduct.
 See [CODE\_OF\_CONDUCT.md][2] for details.

-## Building NativeOS
+## Building the NativeOS Kernel

-NativeOS requires the i386-elf-gcc cross-compiler installed in the machine to compile.
-The build process has already been tested under Linux, MacOS X and Windows and it works on all the platforms.

-You must compile the i386-elf-binutils and i386-elf-gcc.
-Download GNU Binutils and GNU GCC and compile them targetting the i386-elf platform.
+To build the kernel image (in other words, the program that will run when the computer starts up), you will need the i386-elf-gcc cross-compiler installed in the machine.
+Download GNU Binutils and GNU GCC and compile them targeting the i386-elf platform.

+You might get away with using your host GNU GCC and GNU Binutils compilers if they are able to produce freestanding binaries for the i386-elf or i686-elf platforms.
+This is usually the case in GNU/Linux and other operating systems that use ELF binaries and that depend so much in the GNU compiler toolchain.

-MS-Windows users should download and install a POSIX environment such as Cygwin or MSYS2 in order to get all the tools that would allow them to build the kernel image, such as make.
-Please note that although MS-Windows is a supported host, it is not tested so often, and a real UNIX or UNIX-like environment such as GNU/Linux or MacOS X is recommended, even on a virtual machine.
+Windows NT users should download and install a POSIX environment such as MSYS2 in order to get all the tools that would allow them to build the kernel image, such as make.
+If you are using a Windows version where the Windows Subsystem for Linux is available, you should use it if you will insist on testing or working in the kernel in Windows NT.

 GNU Make is also required to run the Makefile file.

+Python 3 is also required to run the kcons tool, which is used to generate the Makefiles.

+### Picking a profile

+Profiles are kernel compilation settings.
+A profile causes a specific subset of source code files to be compiled into the kernel image, and some specific optional settings to be enabled.

+At the moment, the repository provides the I386 profile, to build a basic 32 bit kernel image for the i386 architecture.
+The settings file for this profile is at conf/I386.

+### Building a profile

+To build a profile, you can use the kcons script. kcons will parse the profile and the associated files and generate a Makefile that can be used to build the kernel.
+Call `tools/kcons` providing the path to a profile file as a parameter.

+    $ tools/kcons conf/I386

+This will generate a subdirectory named after the profile name inside the `compile/` directory.
+In this directory, a Makefile will be present.
-To build the kernel image just run the following command:
+Use it to build the kernel image:

+    $ cd compile/I386
     $ make

-This will build the kernel into "nativeos.elf" file.
-NativeOS kernel uses the ELF format and it supports the Multiboot specification, so it can be deployed in any machine that uses a Multiboot bootloader (such as GRUB) and executed.
+The NativeOS kernel file is a binary in the ELF format.
+It supports the Multiboot specification, so it can be deployed in any machine using a bootloader capable of loading Multiboot binaries, such as GNU GRUB, SYSLINUX or Limine.

+### Shortcut

+It is also possible to configure and build a kernel image profile using the root Makefile.
+Provide the profile name as the `PROFILE` parameter and it will run all the commands above.

+    $ make build-kernel PROFILE=I386

 ## Creating a CD image